-Question 1: Does the applicant work for an agency receiving FTA Section 5310 (including RTCCs and TCAPs) funding or a Tribal Transit agency?
+Question 1: Does the applicant work for an agency receiving FTA Section 5311, FTA Section 5310 (including RTCCs and TCAPs) funding or a Tribal Transit agency?

 If yes, continue

-Question 2: Does the total amount requested fall within MnRTAP’s estimated expenses for out of state travel or in-state travel?
+Question 2: Does the total amount requested fall within MnRTAP’s maximum allowable amount for out-of-state travel or in-state travel?

 If yes, continue

-Question 3: Are the requested reimbursements for lodging, meals, mileage, and other travel expenses permissible with state guidelines?
+Question 3: Are the requested reimbursements for lodging, meals, mileage, and other travel expenses permissible with state and federal guidelines?